-The applicant must describe the ages and types of populations the SOP project is targeting for the program activities described under Section I. Program Description, Project Goal and Vision.
+The applicant must describe the ages and types of populations (to include demographic information and population subgroup characteristics, including the special populations described in 45 CFR § 1351.23(a)) that the SOP project is targeting for the program activities described under Section I. Program Description, Project Goal and Vision.
 Applicants will discuss the proposed number of youth to be served through the SOP project as described in Section I. Program Description, Project Requirements.